openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ### Using Jack Audio Kit

-__OpenBroadcaster Player__ is configured to use on-board audio by default (with Pulse audio).
-Other modes are supported, however only Pulse and Jack audio are pre-installed.
-To use `Jack`  instead of the default Pulse setup, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
+__OpenBroadcaster Player__ is configured to use on-board audio by default (with ALSA).
+To use `Jack`, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
 Save the change.
 Connect any external USB2XLR adapter.
 Reboot.
 Audio will now be processed using `Jack`.

 NOTE: There are no input/output controls for `Jack` audio in the default setup.
 To override the default connections, save the following script `.jack.plumbing` to your home directory (i.e. /home/obsuser).
 Reboot.
 The Jack Volume control on the Desktop (to the left of the clock on the Panel) will now provide control over the audio levels.
 If there is a test signal or other audio source, the `Jack` Volume control will display color bars indicating level for the left and right channels (both source and master output).
+__NB__ The jack_mixer must be opened manually from the Panel Icon to initiate the control with the correct connections.

 ~~~~
 ~/.jack.plumbing